 While this essay does not deal explicitly with the relation between eastern and western aesthetics, its choice of theme seizes on a dimension of art which, perhaps more than any other, spans both traditions.
 Indeed intuition, as it is developed in the discussion that follows, can be taken as the characteristic feature of much oriental art, surfacing particularly in the landscape painting of China and Japan, and in that remarkable poetic form, the haiku.
 Yet this same artistic quality has become explicit at times in western art too, as in the impressionist and post-impressionist painting of the late 19th and early 20th centuries(itself influenced by the study of oriental art), and romantic poetry of 19th century England.
 But that art which most fully and consistently embodies the intuitive impulse is music, and this without regard to cultural tradition.
 It is my contention, however, that an aesthetics of intuition is capable of general illumination in art and not just of the art of particular modes and styles.
 Since it is in the East, though, that art seems to have expressed this trait most openly, to develop intuition as a concept in an aesthetics of western art is, then, something of an acknowledgment of the lesson taught by the artistic tradition of the orient.

 Marian Wilson Kimber is Professor of Musicology at the University of Iowa.
 Her research about Felix Mendelssohn and Fanny Mendelssohn Hensel has appeared in numerous books and journals.
 Wilson Kimber’s 2017 book, The Elocutionists: Women, Music, and the Spoken Word, published by the University of Illinois Press, explores women’s roles as performers and composers in the intersection of poetic recitation and music in American cultural life.
 The book is the recipient of the H. Earle Johnson Publication Subvention from the Society for American Music and an additional subvention from the American Musicological Society.
-Wilson Kimber has recently taken up performing the women’s spoken-word compositions she writes about with pianist Natalie Landowski.
+Wilson Kimber has recently taken up performing the women’s spoken-word compositions she writes about in the duo, Red Vespa, with pianist Natalie Landowski.

 20th century French literature; French theatre; European art; Francophone studies; travel; politics; classical music; Norwegian culture and literature .My publications and most of my professional presentations were on the French-Romanian dramatist Eugène Ionesco.
 I live with my husband in Atlanta.
 We are both retired.
 We travel to Europe when possible, less often in the past five years; we are members of the local museum and symphony.
 I studied at Western College for Women(now Miami of Ohio); University of Virginia; and Emory University.
 I have two sons from a first marriage (my first husband died when they were young).
 I have no grandchildren.
 I had a non-academic career for a few years and became a technical writer and trainer in a software company at that time.
 I later used my computer experience in designing web pages for my classes, while I was still teaching.